ThuverX/mysims-explorer/README.md

 - Add option to find references to the specified asset (see which asset is using which)
 - Port to Linux

-### Technical

-- Migrate from ImGuiFileDialog to Native File Dialog
-- Upgrade to magic_enum for enum-to-string conversions
-- Disable exceptions and RTTI for increased performance
-- Remove GLAD from source tree and allow contributors to supply their own package

 ## Usage

 1. Download the latest version on the [Releases](https://github.com/bottledlactose/mysims-explorer/releases) page